Sarum Centre for Formation in Ministry is committed to effective, missional ministry in the wide variety of different rural church contexts.

-Given the huge variety of different rural contexts, students will be encouraged to think deeply about their own situation and those different to their own, while attending to the narratives that surround living and working in rural contexts: developing discipleship and mission; nurturing vocations; intergenerational ministry in small congregations; the use of buildings for mission; collaborative and imaginative ministry in multi-benefice parishes including pioneer ministry; and self care and resilience in ministry.
+You are placed in a church context that is rural, usually the home parish if that is appropriate, but for some this will require a move.
+You will be encouraged to think deeply about your own situation and those different to your own.
+You will attend to the narratives that surround living and working in rural contexts: developing discipleship and mission; nurturing vocations; intergenerational ministry in small congregations; the use of buildings for mission; collaborative and imaginative ministry in multi-benefice parishes including pioneer ministry; and self care and resilience in ministry.

-This pathway doesn’t preclude students from deciding that rural ministry is not for them, and exploring other contexts.
+This pathway doesn’t preclude you from deciding that rural ministry is not for you, and exploring other contexts – you will have been through all the appropriate academic and formational training to be able to minister in a variety of situations.
 However, those on this pathway will have engaged deeply and prayerfully with the particular challenges and opportunities of rural mission and ministry, and be better equipped for the changing rural environment they will encounter.